Non-existence of integral Hopf orders for twists of several simple groups of Lie type: Introduction

 The expression of $\chi(y_{\chi}^2)$ given in Equation \ref{chiychi2fib} allows us to design a procedure to carry out its computation in a systematic manner.
 The relation between the double coset $M \tau M$ and the fibers of $\chi$ of non-zero values is behind the result.
 At the end, the tasks reduce to: choose an appropriate representative $\tau$ of the double cosets of $M$ in $G$, compute the non-zero values of $\chi$ and follow the steps in the procedure.
-For the choice of $\tau$ we propose in Subsection \ref{sec:strategy-p} and use later a meaningful set of elements in any simple group of Lie type.
+For the choice of $\tau$, we propose in Subsection \ref{sec:strategy-p} a meaningful set of elements in any simple group of Lie type.
 Our results suggest that the answer to the precursory question could be always negative.
-However, as in \cite{CM1} and \cite{CM2}, the method of proof does not shed any light on the reason for this to be so.
+However, as in \cite{CM1} and \cite{CM2}, the method of proof does not tell us about the reason for this to be so.
 To make progress on this matter one probably has to understand in depth the effect of the twisting operation inside the classical theory of Hopf orders.
-A fact that could underlie this is the following, see \cite[Proposition 20.1 and page 108]{Ch2}: {\it Let $L$ be a number field and $G$ a finite group which has no non-trivial normal $p$-subgroups for any prime number $p$.
-Then, the only Hopf order of $LG$ is $\Oint_L G$.} The explanation for the non-existence of integral Hopf orders for $(\Co G)_{\Omega}$ can be that, as an algebra, any Hopf order of $(LG)_{\Omega}$ over $\Oint_L$ must be $\Oint_L G$.
+A fact that could be related to this is the following, see \cite[Proposition 20.1 and page 108]{Ch2}: {\it Let $L$ be a number field and $G$ a finite group which has no non-trivial normal $p$-subgroups for any prime number $p$.
+Then, the only Hopf order of $LG$ is $\Oint_L G$.}